JullyC/Weather-Data-Assesment/README.md

             1. Temperature generation as per seasons applicable in each country(for e.g. Africa and Singapore does not have winter season)
             2. Aspects  of weather generation excluding Time and geo-location
+            3. For geo-location the location name is limited to Google map location availability(There could be scenarios of no location obtain for a lat,long generated from tif file.
+CUrrently there is no handling of the same)
 # Parameters : No parameters required
 # Python Version: Python3
 # Execution : python3  gen_weather_data.py